Richard-VR0/URL-Requests/README.md

 # PoliMi
-This repository containing all the projects of the bachelor’s degree in computer engineering of the Politecnico di Milano
+All the projects of the bachelor’s degree in computer engineering of the Politecnico di Milano

 # Fondamenti di informatica
 Exercises in language C